grandeurkoe/obsidian-vault/Data Structure and Algorithms/Data Structure/Stacks and Queues.md

 We don't use Arrays to build Queues because we remove the first element in the array then each subsequent element would have to be shifted which take a long time(O(n)).

-In contrast, the time complexity of removing the last element in Linked List is O(1).
+In contrast, the time complexity of removing the first element in Linked List is O(1).

 ### Time Complexity